Allas History, Family Crest & Coats of Arms

 Further south in their native Yorkshire, Johannes Alynson and Robertus Alaynson were both listed in the Yorkshire Poll Tax Rolls of 1379.

-Important Dates for the Allas family
+Early History of the Allas family

 This web page shows only a small excerpt of our Allas research.
 Another 173 words (12 lines of text) covering the years 1375, 1447, 1463, 1469, 1656, 1640, 1653, 1610, 1616 and 1576 are included under the topic Early Allas History in all our PDF Extended History products and printed products wherever possible.